Israel Car Rental

 - Traffic lights are abundant inside the main cities, and are scarcely found on highways.
 Americans should note there is no right turn on red!

 - While driving you may see a police car with flashing rollers.
-Don't panic, this just means they're on duty.
+Don't panic, this just means they're on duty and they are not necessarily trying to pull you over.

 ||Triangular – Warning signs.
 Obviously pay special attention to these.